 Anything that does not fall within these rules is not accessible to the general public.

-Arrest records are not the same as CORI records.
+Arrest records or police reports are not the same as CORI records.
 Arrest records are only available to: